dotnet/docs/includes/migration-guide/runtime/networking/contentdisposition-datetimes-returns-slightly-different-string.md

 #### Details

-String representations of <xref:System.Net.Mime.ContentDisposition?displayProperty=name>'s have been updated, beginning in 4.6, to always represent the hour component of a <xref:System.DateTime?displayProperty=name> with two digits.
+String representations of <xref:System.Net.Mime.ContentDisposition?displayProperty=fullName>'s have been updated, beginning in 4.6, to always represent the hour component of a <xref:System.DateTime?displayProperty=fullName> with two digits.
 This is to comply with [RFC822](https://www.ietf.org/rfc/rfc0822.txt) and [RFC2822](https://www.ietf.org/rfc/rfc2822.txt).
 This causes <xref:System.Net.Mime.ContentDisposition.ToString> to return a slightly different string in 4.6 in scenarios where one of the disposition's time elements was before 10:00 AM.
 Note that ContentDispositions are sometimes serialized via converting them to strings, so any <xref:System.Net.Mime.ContentDisposition.ToString> operations, serialization, or GetHashCode calls should be reviewed.

 #### Suggestion